Jump to section

 Feed-Forward Network

-Each token is processed independently through a two-layer neural network
+Each token is processed independently through a gated neural network

 input vectors